hshutan/FlipDotCompendium/README.md

 # Flip Dot Sign Compendium

-This is a collection of information related to the Max 3000 series of Flip Dot signs produced by Luminator.
-Specifically you will find the content is tailored to a 98x16 Mega Max 3000 front sign that I own.
-Note that various modifications would be needed to drive other dimension signs, such as the more common 112x16 versions.
+This is a collection of information related to the Mega Max 3000 series of Flip Dot signs produced by Luminator.
+Specifically you will find that the content includes information on the 98x16 Mega Max 3000 front sign, and the Mega Max 3000 90x7 side sign.
+There is a more common front sign with a resolution of 112x16, however I do not have specific information on this sign.

 ### Index